senkuthegreat/Activities/docs/v1/guide/localization.md

 ## Best Practices

-1. **Use the getStrings method**: Use the `getStrings` method for common strings that are already translated by the PreMiD team.
+1. **Use the getStrings method**: Use the `getStrings` method for translations.
+Get all strings at once at the top of your UpdateData event for better performance.
 2. **Create a localization file**: For custom strings, create a localization file named after your service.
 3. **Provide fallbacks**: Always provide fallbacks for languages that are not supported.
 4. **Keep it simple**: Use simple, clear language that is easy to translate.